svmorris/vod-mobile-r206/notes.md

 I realised that the system expects an sd card to be attached which it tries to automount.
 The device itself does not have an SD card reader, but it has a few pins that suspiciously look like one.
 I've ordered a reader that I will try fit to it when it arrives.
 This could allow me to dd the entire contents of the flash chip and have a more reliable copy of the firmware.

+Actually managed to solder up the sd card.
+Currently however its not being recognised as an SD card.

+The device is being recognised fine, but the kernel is categorising it as a SDIO device.
+Likely a different way of connecting hardware modules that use the same interface as SD.

+Currently I am looking into how to get the kernel to re-categorise this as a storage medium.
+There are two things that could cause the issue, one is fixable the other isnt.

+1. This might just be an issue on the device tree.
+I could fix this.

+2. The kernel might not be compiled with support for full SD cards.
+    If this is the case, then I can't change this until I can load my own OS onto this.